frans-fuerst/fs_inspect/README.md

 fs_inspect - understand your filesystem
 =======================================

-fs_tidify is a command line tool designed to quickly retrieve information about your files and folders which help you to get rid of doublettes and find out what you should make backups of.
+`fs_inspect` is a command line tool designed to quickly retrieve information about your files and folders which help you to get rid of doublettes and find out what you should make backups of.

-For example you can find out which files inside a given folder you should make a backup of
+Key features are:

+* when comparing folders the file content matters - not the directory structure
+* once indexed a folder can be processed very quickly
+* platform independent

+*Development status*: currently the `add` command is working on a experimental basis, `diff`, `check-dups` and `heck-backup` are expected to work soon.

+Here are some examples for how you can youse `fs_inspect` (or `fsi` for short):

+    `fsi add ./some/folder`

+This will inspect the folder's content using sha1 checksums where needed and store the information in your filesystem.

+    `fsi diff ./some/folder ./some_other/folder`

+Compare the two folders contents - no matter how the folder structure looks like and how the files are named.
+You will get two lists of files which are contained in each of the folders and not in the other.

-    `fsi finduniques ./some/folder`
+    `fsi check-dups ./some/folder`

-Or you could find doublettes inside a given folder:
+Lists all files located in `./some/folder` which have duplicates somewhere.

-    `fsi doublettes ./some/folder`
+    `fsi check-backup ./some/folder`

-fs_tidify is content sensitive so renaming or touching files won't make them treated as different.
+Acts like `check-dups` but will report every file which has backup somewhere.

-fs_tidify aims at answering the following questions:
+fs_inspect aims at answering the following questions:

 * is there anything in a given directory without a recent backup?
 * are there doublettes of a given file or a number of files apart from